henrywu2019/BentoML/docs/source/concepts.rst

 .. image:: _static/img/gamma-service-web-ui-repository-detail.png
     :alt: Kappa GammaService Bento Details Page

-Creating BentoService
+Creating MyModel
 ---------------------

-Users create a prediction service by subclassing :ref:`kappa.BentoService <kappa-bentoservice-label>`.
-It is recommended to always put the source code of your BentoService class into an individual Python file and check it into source control(e.g. git) along with your model training code.
-Kappa is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a Kappa bundle.
+Users create a prediction service by subclassing :ref:`kappa.MyModel <kappa-MyModel-label>`.
+It is recommended to always put the source code of your MyModel class into an individual Python file and check it into source control(e.g. git) along with your model training code.
+Kappa is designed to be easily inserted to the end of your model training workflow, where you can import your MyModel class and create a Kappa bundle.

 .. note::

-    The BentoService class can not be defined in the :code:`__main__` module, meaning the class itself should not be defined in a Jupyter notebook cell or a python interactive shell.
-You can however use the :code:`%writefile` magic command in Jupyter notebook to write the BentoService class definition to a separate file, see example in `Kappa quickstart notebook <https://github.com/kappa/Kappa/blob/master/guides/quick-start/kappa-quick-start-guide.ipynb>`_.
+    The MyModel class can not be defined in the :code:`__main__` module, meaning the class itself should not be defined in a Jupyter notebook cell or a python interactive shell.
+You can however use the :code:`%writefile` magic command in Jupyter notebook to write the MyModel class definition to a separate file, see example in `Kappa quickstart notebook <https://github.com/kappa/Kappa/blob/master/guides/quick-start/kappa-quick-start-guide.ipynb>`_.

-BentoService can only be created using Python as the programming language.
+MyModel can only be created using Python as the programming language.
 But it is possible to use models trained with other languages/frameworks with Kappa and benefit from Kappa's model management, API server, dockerization and performance optimizations.
 To do so, you will need to :doc:`create custom artifact <guides/custom_artifact>`.